projectgamayun/GamayunCorporation/people.md

 ## People

-The dream of Gamayun is just that without the right people to make it happen.
+We are nothing without the people who believe in us.

 ### Staff